AntonioDevTech/Project-Titan-Portfolio/README.md

 ---

-## 🏗️ Architecture Diagram
+## 🏗️ Architecture & Logic Flow
-This system utilizes a "Hybrid-Host" architecture.
-The **Titan Security Daemon** acts as the bridge, pulling raw network data from the Kernel and sending it to the **Llama 3.2 AI** container for analysis before enforcing firewall rules.
+The core of Titan is the **Security Daemon**, which acts as the central brain.
+It pulls raw network data, consults the AI for a threat verdict, and then enforces firewall rules at the kernel level.

 ```mermaid
 graph TD